The Hollywood Way to Online Business Success

 And being an entrepreneur is so much like being a Hollywood writer / director / producer, except you operate in the real world.
 But often the writing part gets neglected, and that ultimately hurts the business.

-Odds are you’re the writer / director / producer of your own business, so here’s a few tips on how to the nail the story that also ties in to the direction and production of a profitable business.
-I’ve based this loosely on Alex Epstein’s Crafty Screenwriting, and I offer links to the screenwriting classics down below.
+Odds are you’re the writer / director / producer of your own business.
+So here are a few concepts and tips on how to the nail the story — while you’re also directing and producing a profitable business.

-Hook
+1. Hook

 This is the element of a movie and a business that makes it unique.
 Your USP, your elevator pitch, your remarkable benefit.
 Without this, the odds for success go way down.
+Your audience must have a compelling reason to do business with you.

-Plot
+2. Plot

-Characters
+3. Characters

 In these days of the micro-business, you’re definitely the bankable star that needs to carry the flick, but the people you employ and contract with are also characters in your business story.
 Cast them well.

-Action
+4. Action

 In film, action is what characters do, while dialogue is what they say.
 In business (especially online), actions speak louder than words when it comes to how you treat your customers and clients.
-But action in business is more than that—you’ve got to actually implement those big ideas of yours, rather than waiting for someday to come along.
+But action in business is more than that — you’ve got to actually implement those big ideas of yours, rather than waiting for someday to come along.

-Dialogue
+5. Dialogue

-Genre
+6. Genre

 In film, genre refers to the general audience classification a particular movie falls into.
 In business this is comparable to your niche.
 If a film speaks to the wrong genre, it can fail spectacularly.
 It’s the same in business if you have a great product but you’re speaking to the wrong audience.

-Rewrite
+7. Rewrite

 The magic in any script (and therefore any movie) is not in the first draft, but in the editing.
 While in business it can be bad to constantly change directions, it’s often the case that your initial story will need tweaking, based both on feedback and changing circumstances.
 And sometimes, you’ll need to do a total rewrite to stay competitive.
 The key to that challenging task is to stay ahead of the curve, and proactively modify your story rather than reactively trying to change course to save the ship.